 - What is the typical daily schedule?

-- How does the care provider set limits and discipline?
+- How does the child care provider set limits and discipline?

-- How will the provider help prepare my child for preschool or kindergarten?
+- How will the provider help prepare my child for kindergarten?

 - What are meals like?

-- How will this child care provider honor our family’s culture?
+- How will the provider honor our family’s culture?

 Who to Call?